ADP private payrolls rise more than expected

-Private payrolls rose by 205,000 in January, according to ADP Research Institute.
+US private payrolls rose by 200,000 in March, according to ADP Research Institute.

 Business Insider Emails & Alerts